SPOClab-ca/dn3/docs/source/guides/configuration.rst

      activation: 'relu'
      dropout: 0.1

-The important entry here is `Configuratron`, that confirms the file-type, and `datasets` that lists the datasets we are going to use.
+The important entry here is `Configuratron`, that confirms this is an entry-point for the configuratron, and `datasets` that lists the datasets we could use.
 The latter can either be named entries like the above, or a list of unnamed entries.

 Now, on the python side of things: